Heinrich Heine: Foreign correspondent

-Heine had had few serious love affairs, but in late 1834 he made the acquaintance of a 19-year-old Paris shopgirl, Crescence Eugénie Mirat, whom he nicknamed "Mathilde".
-Heine reluctantly began a relationship with her.
+Heine had had few serious love affairs, but in late 1834, he made the acquaintance of a 19-year-old Paris shopgirl, Crescence Eugénie Mirat, whom he nicknamed "Mathilde".
+Heine began a relationship with her.
 She was illiterate, knew no German, and had no interest in cultural or intellectual matters.
-Nevertheless, she moved in with Heine in 1836 and lived with him for the rest of his life (they were married in 1841).
+Nevertheless, she moved in with Heine in 1836 and lived with him for the rest of his life.
+They were married in 1841.
+Condescension typifies the ways in which 'Mathilde' has been presented.
+For example, Heine's niece, Maria Embden-Heine Rocca, accused her of often disturbing the poet's work in the heat of creativity.
+However, Käthe Freiligrath-Kroecker's memoir of Heine includes the observation that the poet was "positively proud of the fact that his wife was unable to understand what he was to the world."
+As Keston Sutherland has remarked, "What if she could never understand?
+What loss was that, to her, or him, or anyone else?
+Is their love not manifest in the many passages of his poetry that she would never read that luxuriate in the emptiness of understanding...?"

 Young Germany and Ludwig Börne

 Heine and his fellow radical exile in Paris, Ludwig Börne, had become the role models for a younger generation of writers who were given the name "Young Germany".
 They included Karl Gutzkow, Heinrich Laube, Theodor Mundt and Ludolf Wienbarg.
 They were liberal, but not actively political.
 Nevertheless, they still fell foul of the authorities.

 In 1835, Gutzkow published a novel, Wally die Zweiflerin ("Wally the Sceptic"), which contained criticism of the institution of marriage and some mildly erotic passages.
 In November of that year, the German Diet consequently banned publication of works by the Young Germans in Germany and – on Metternich's insistence – Heine's name was added to their number.
 Heine, however, continued to comment on German politics and society from a distance.
-His publisher was able to find some ways of getting around the censors and he was still free, of course, to publish in France.
+His publisher was able to find some ways of getting around the censors and he was still free to publish in France.

 Heine's relationship with his fellow dissident Ludwig Börne was troubled.
-Since Börne did not attack religion or traditional morality like Heine, the German authorities hounded him less although they still banned his books as soon as they appeared.
+Since Börne did not attack religion or traditional morality like Heine, the German authorities hounded him less, although they still banned his books as soon as they appeared.

 Börne was the idol of German immigrant workers in Paris.
-He was also a republican, while Heine was not.
-Heine regarded Börne, with his admiration for Robespierre, as a puritanical neo-Jacobin and remained aloof from him in Paris, which upset Börne, who began to criticise him (mostly semi-privately).
+He was a republican, while Heine was not.
+Heine regarded Börne, with his admiration for Robespierre, as a puritanical neo-Jacobin and remained aloof from him in Paris, which upset Börne, who began to criticise him, mostly semi-privately.
 In February 1837, Börne died.
 When Heine heard that Gutzkow was writing a biography of Börne, he began work on his own, severely critical "memorial" of the man.